 Many senior living communities, including Vi, even offer complimentary valet parking to residents and their guests — with a strict no-tipping policy — as a community perk.
 Vi also offers regular transportation for community events, shopping trips and more; you can come and go as you like, in the way that’s most convenient for you.
 You might be able to say goodbye to the standard garage space altogether.

-Of course, if you’re someone who loves to tinker in the garage with woodwork or other crafts, you don’t have to give it up entirely: Depending on the type of retirement community you choose, you could move into a townhome or villa with a two-car garage so you can tinker to your heart’s content.
+Of course, if you’re someone who loves to play in the garage with woodwork or other crafts, you don’t have to give it up entirely: Depending on the type of retirement community you choose, you could move into a townhome or villa with a two-car garage so you can tinker to your heart’s content.

 No matter how freeing the idea of downsizing your home in retirement may be, the task can still loom large once you get down to it.